Stakeholders Urge Govt to De-risk Business Climate, Fund Young Innovators

 James Emejo in Abuja

-They said young entrepreneurs are job creators, who if supported, create jobs in the economy and contribute to poverty reduction.
+The stakeholders spoke at the launch of the Rise and Thrive Young Entrepreneurs Acceleration Programme by the De-Nexus Centre, in partnership with the African School of Economics (ASE) in Abuja.

-The stakeholders spoke at the launch of the Rise and Thrive Young Entrepreneurs Acceleration Programme by the De-Nexus Center in partnership with the African School of Economics (ASE) in Abuja.
+The participants urged a united effort by government and private sector operators and well-meaning individuals to surmount the limitations.

-Founder, De-Nexus Center, Princess Gloria Akobundu, emphasised the need to build a solid foundation for young entrepreneurs to thrive.
+Founder, De-Nexus Centre, Princess Gloria Akobundu, emphasised the need to build a solid foundation for young entrepreneurs to thrive.

 She told THISDAY, “Many people have great ideas but don’t know how to execute them.
 That’s why we’re here — to help.
 Some government policies may seem difficult, but they’re not impossible.